Visual Style Guide

 - Color & Font

-The co-brand mark is integral to N.C.
-Cooperative Extension’s identity.
-It is simultaneously clean, confident and dynamic.
-The logo speaks to our core drivers, which include clarity, purpose, innovation and trust.
+The co-brand logo is integral to N.C.
+Cooperative Extension’s identity, as the symbol of our strategic partnership.
+It is simultaneously clear, confident and dynamic.

 There are two base configurations of the logo: STACKED and HORIZONTAL.
 Use the appropriate version for your project.